 SJOGREN'S IS SERIOUS

 Sjogren’s is always systemic.
+Sjogren's should never be viewed as a nuisance sicca (dryness) disease.
 Both sicca and systemic (non-sicca) features may cause irreversible damage and disability.
-Some systemic complications may be life-threatening.

 When doctors don’t understand that Sjogren’s is serious, they may not be motivated to diagnose, monitor, and treat the disease.

 Because many doctors, including some rheumatologists, are not up to date on Sjogren’s, patients may need to learn a lot about Sjogren’s and advocate for their specific healthcare needs.

 MYTHS ABOUT SJOGREN'S remain widespread in the medical community.
 The persistence of the "Sjogren's is mild" myth contributes to inadequate Sjogren's care.

 It is important for patients, with the guidance of a primary care provider or rheumatologist, to put together a knowledgeable team of doctors who can provide specialized, comprehensive care based on their individual needs.

 Read more about the core Sjogren's health care team.

 1. Death (Mortality)

 While most people with Sjogren’s live a normal lifespan, an estimated 10% die from direct Sjogren’s complications such as lung disease or lymphoma (3, 47).
 Others die prematurely from comorbidities such as cardiovascular disease and infections (61, 153).